 The Disability Benefits Appeals Process: Appeals Council

-Posted on behalf of Phillips Disability, P.C. on Aug 20, 2015 in Appeals
+Posted on behalf of Dayes Law Firm PC on Aug 20, 2015 in Appeals

 It is estimated that only one-quarter to one-third of all disability benefits claims are approved during the initial stage of the application process.
 This means that a large portion of applicants will appeal a denial and move onto the hearing stage of the appeals process.
 If you disagree with the decision made during your hearing, the next step will be the Appeals Council where you have the opportunity to appeal the decision and possibly have your case reheard by another judge.

 According to the Social Security Administration, the Appeals Council is the final level of administrative review for the agency.
-Contact a Phoenix Social Security Disability lawyer at Phillips Disability today for help with your appeal.
+Contact a Phoenix Social Security Disability lawyer at Dayes Law Firm PC today for help with your appeal.

 In order to have your case remanded, or reheard, by another administrative law judge (ALJ) you must find an error of fact or law in the judges decision.
 Below are a few errors that could get your case remanded.